To Begin with…

 The Bottom Line

 Both tools are excellent at what they do: As a Nuitka contributor, I’m obviously biased, but I try to be objective: Nuitka’s compilation approach can provide significant advantages.
 Since Nuitka transforms Python code into native C, it offers excellent IP source code protection, making your original Python code much harder to reverse engineer compared to PyInstaller’s bundling approach.
+Additionally, you may see modest performance improvements, particularly for CPU-bound code with predictable patterns.